guang/stargazer/README.md

 ## Getting Started

 ### Usage
-#### Before you begin, I assume you have:
+##### Before you begin, I assume you have:
-  1. set up an hadoop cluster where you run ingestion and processing (Kafka, HDFS, Spark) after installing required dependencies (pretty much everything except Cassandra)
+  1. set up a hadoop cluster where you run ingestion and processing (Kafka, HDFS, Spark) after installing required dependencies (pretty much everything except Cassandra)

   2. set up a cassandra cluster (You